wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/financial-services-customer-intelligence/includes/3-create-components-build-factory.md

     > [!div class="mx-imgBorder"]
     > [![Screenshot of the Publish all dialog showing Pending changes and the Publish button.](../media/publish.png)](../media/publish.png#lightbox)

-1. To enable the data flow debug option, select the **Data flow debug** field and then select **OK**.
-You should receive a detailed error message if the pipeline fails to run.
-It will take a couple minutes for this process to complete.
+1. To enable the data flow debug option, select the **Data flow debug** field, and then select **OK**.
+You'll receive a detailed error message if the pipeline fails to run.
+It takes a few minutes for the process to complete.

     > [!div class="mx-imgBorder"]
     > [![Screenshot of the Turn on data flow debug dialog.](../media/debug.png)](../media/debug.png#lightbox)

-1. After you have turned on the **Data flow debug** toggle, select **Debug** and then select **OK** to trigger the pipeline.
+1. After you've turned on the **Data flow debug** toggle, select **Debug** and then select **OK** to trigger the pipeline.

     > [!div class="mx-imgBorder"]
     > [![Screenshot of the editor showing the Data flow debug toggle turned on.](../media/data-flow-debug.png)](../media/data-flow-debug.png#lightbox)